jaypalexa/baseballink/pages/limericks/baseball-limericks.md

   <h3>Bud Selig</h3>
   <p><em>by SamM</em><br />
     There once was a man named Selig<br />
-    Who vied to be baseball’s bigwig<br />
+    Who vied to be baseball's bigwig<br />
-    He couldn’t rely on class<br />
+    He couldn't rely on class<br />
     To be among the top brass<br />
     So he slimed his way into the gig
   </p>